GiuseNguyenJohn/ForFUF/specifications.md

 - run all the checks for JPG/JPEG's
 - check zsteg output

+If the header is corrupt (detected by the word 'data' at the beginning), forfuf should:
+- output neatly formatted first few bytes of file
+- take optional new file header as a string of hex and make new file with patched file header

+### Style Guide:
+This style guide that should be referenced for this project is PEP 8, so important guidelines to keep in mind are:

+- put imports at the beginning of file
+- lines less than 80 characters long
+- use four spaces, no tabs
+- use docstrings at the beginning of functions and classes

 ## TODO:
 - [x] Add one-liner in README to install all dependencies in bash